Act of Free Choice: Process

 The New York Agreement specified that all men and women in Papua who were not foreign nationals had the right to vote in the Act.
-General Sarwo Edhi Wibowo instead selected 1,025 Melanesian men and women out of an estimated population of 800,000 as the Western New Guinea representatives for the vote, which was conducted across eight regencies over three weeks.
+General Sarwo Edhi Wibowo instead selected 1,025 Papuan men and women out of an estimated population of 800,000 as the Western New Guinea representatives for the vote, which was conducted across eight regencies over three weeks.
 Electors were asked to vote by raising their hands or reading from prepared scripts, in a display for United Nations observers.
 They voted publicly and unanimously in favour of Indonesian control.

+While a unanimous vote was often claimed, this was not true, as recorded in a meeting for Fakfak representatives on July 23rd; Edward Hegemur, a former bestuur in Kaimana, while pointing at a map of Irian, voted against integration with Indonesia and asked anyone among the 75 Fakfak representatives who agreed with him to stand up.
+None did, except Ortiz-Sanz, who was already standing.
+He continued, "If I were to be shot dead today, let my gravestone be engraved, 'Pahlawan Papua' (Hero of Papua), because today I claimed Papua to be free."
+Later Hegemur was called to the local military office (Kodim), though he claimed no action was done to him after a direct order from Suharto to not interfere with the official results.
+Later in an election for the leader of Fakfak Regional People's Representative Council, where Hegemur won, Hegemur proclaimed he voted against integration with Indonesia, and that proved that PEPERA was conducted fairly.